QuarpT/generic-diff/README.md

 This is useful for writing experiments and tests which compare complex data structures

-The library also provides a customisable diff-print typeclass for customising the diff output format.
+The library also provides
+- a customisable typeclass for controlling the diff output format
+- a typeclass for retrieving class type names, used internally

+The library implementation is compile time only.
+No runtime reflection is used.

 Powered by shapeless